APY/APYDataGridBundle/README.md

  - exports: xml, excel, pdf ... - later
  - theme support like Symfony\Bridge\Twig\Extension - done but wil be changed a bit
  - ajax support <- next step
- - entity anotations
+ - entity anotations - done

-let's call it beta but it's usable
+ - ODM support - done

 if you want to help or change any part according your needs im open to any idea just create PR or open issue ticket

 Compatibility
 -----

-Symfony2 RC3
+Symfony2 2.01

 Usage - routes
 -----